ARTICLES

 Marigold Is a Typical Mexican Flower

-Marigold for Día de Los Muertos
+Marigold for Día de Muertos

 It is believed that the spirits of the dead visit the living during the celebration.
 Marigolds guide the spirits to their altars using their vibrant colors and pungent scent.
 This is how a relative can still stay 'in touch' with the beloved deceased ones, a big comfort for the grieve.
-Next to the marigold, a typical altar at Día de Los Muertos will have a colorful display of the favorite flowers of the dead person, candles, decorated skulls, and 'pan de muerto' (bread of the dead).
+Next to the marigold, a typical altar at Día de Muertos will have a colorful display of the favorite flowers of the dead person, candles, decorated skulls, and 'pan de muerto' (bread of the dead).
 All to give the deceased relative or friend a good time when visiting our world again.

 Why Marigold Is the One Flower for Día de los Muertos Image by @edu_ardo13